 Learning speeds and learning environment play a big factor in how fast you can learn Chinese.

 For those learning in China, there are opportunities abound for practicing Mandarin making it easier to improve your Chinese much faster.
-This does not go without saying that studying Chinese in a formal classroom setting does not have its merits, however.
+That said, studying Chinese in a formal classroom setting does not have its merits.

 When living in China, I met many foreigners who picked up Chinese through conversations with locals on the street.
 Although they could communicate, to native speakers, their Chinese was broken, hard to understand, and full of pronunciation and grammar errors.